-Administrative Officer(s): The person or persons designated pursuant to Article 2 to receive and process applications under this ordinance, also known as the zoning administrator, zoning administrative officer and to include chief assistant administrative officer and assistant administrative officer(s).
+Administrative Officer(s): The person or persons designated pursuant to Article 2 to receive and process applications under this ordinance, also known as the zoning administrator, zoning administrative officer and to include chief assistant administrative officer (s).

 Affordable Housing/Unit: A housing development or unit for which the monthly rent, monthly carrying charge (including utilities paid by the tenant or co-op member), or monthly mortgage payment plus the average monthly utilities cost does not exceed thirty percent (30%) of household income adjusted for household size or for which carrying charges paid by the owner-occupant (including mortgage payments, taxes, condominium fees, and insurance) shall not exceed thirty percent (30%) of the household's income.
 A household size of 1.5 shall be used in determining whether a one (1) bedroom unit is affordable housing.
 A household size of 3, 4, 5, and 6, respectively, shall be used in determining whether a two (2) bedroom unit, three (3) bedroom unit, or a four (4) bedroom unit is affordable housing.
-Agriculture (See Farm): For the purposes of this ordinance, agriculture shall mean: